Neutrino mass variables in 3 active and 2 sterile neutrino scenario: Results and Discussion

 In the $3+2$ framework, $m_\beta$ receives additional contributions from the two sterile states, in addition to the standard three active neutrinos.
 In our numerical analysis, we have varied all oscillation parameters within their respective $3\sigma$ allowed intervals as reported in Table~\ref{tab:ue_values}, together with the benchmark sterile splittings $\Delta m^2_{s_1} = 1.3~\text{eV}^2$ and $\Delta m^2_{s_2} = 10^{-2},\,10^{-4}~\text{eV}^2$, as well as the associated active--sterile mixing angles.

-Fig.~\ref{fig:mbeta} shows the resulting predictions for $m_\beta$ as a function of the lightest neutrino mass for the mass orderings that are considered in this study.
-The projected sensitivity from KATRIN at $0.2$ eV is represented by a magenta dashed line, while the anticipated reach of the Project 8 experiment ($m_\beta \sim 40$ meV) is shown as a black dashed line~\cite{Project8:2022wqh}.
+Fig.~\ref{fig:mbeta} shows the resulting predictions for $m_\beta$ as a function of the lightest neutrino mass for the mass-ordering schemes considered in this study.
+Since the eV-scale sterile state considered here lies close to the KATRIN energy resolution, the treatment in terms of the effective mass parameter $m_\beta$ should be regarded as conservative, as a dedicated kink analysis could in principle provide additional sensitivity to the sterile contribution.
+The projected sensitivity from KATRIN is taken to be $0.2$~eV, while the anticipated reach of the Project~8 experiment is $m_\beta \sim 40$~meV~\cite{Project8:2022wqh}.

 We observe that the presence of two sterile states can shift the predicted $m_\beta$ spectrum upwards compared to the standard three-neutrino and $3+1$ cases.
 Our main observations are as follows:

 \begin{itemize} \item In the SSN scenario, the behavior of $m_\beta$ remains similar over the entire range of $m_{\text{lightest}}$.
 This is because the eV-scale sterile neutrino contribution dominates for both mass-squared differences.
 Consequently, $m_\beta$ can be approximated as, $m_\beta \approx \sqrt{U_{e5}^2m_5^2}$ yielding values in the range $\sim 0.03~\text{eV}$ to $0.13~\text{eV}$, as illustrated in the upper-left panel of Fig.~\ref{fig:mbeta}.